Kayla DiCello: Personal life

-Junior
+Junior gymnastics career

-2016 - 2017

 DiCello was a HOPES gymnast in 2016 and became junior elite in 2017 after qualifying at the Brestyan’s National Qualifier.

 2018

 DiCello was officially added to the junior national team after she was named to the team to compete at the 2018 Pacific Rim Gymnastics Championships.
 There she won gold in the team, vault, and uneven bars and silver in the all-around behind Jordan Bowers.
 She finished 4th on balance beam.
 In early July, DiCello competed at the American Classic where she finished first in the all-around with a score of 55.400, posting the highest score of the competition amongst both juniors and seniors.
 She also finished first on vault and balance beam, second on floor, and third on uneven bars.
 On July 28, DiCello competed at the 2018 U.S. Classic where she finished second behind Leanne Wong after falling off the balance beam.

 With her placements at these three competitions, DiCello entered the August 2018 U.S. National Championships in Boston as one of the favorites for the Junior national title along with Wong, Bowers, and Sunisa Lee.
 After two days of competition in which she tallied an impressive score of 111.200, DiCello won the silver medal in the all-around competition, once again behind Wong.
 She performed well on both days of the competition and was the only junior gymnast to score in the top four on all four individual events: fourth on balance beam, third on uneven bars and floor exercise, and first on vault, where she stuck her double-twisting Yurchenko vault on the second day of competition to edge out Wong, the defending champion on the event.
 After her performance, she was once again named to the national team.

 In November, DiCello announced that she had verbally committed to attend the University of Florida on a gymnastics scholarship.